english-blog/english-blog.github.io/_posts/2011-02-12-great-speeches-words-that-shaped-the-world-edward-humphrey-book-review.md

 title: Great Speeches - Words That Shaped The World
 date: 2011-02-12
 comments: false
-excerpt: I would call any book as a good book, if leaves an impact on you, if it changes your perception about something, if it stays in your memory for a long time, if you feel bad that the book is over and if you want to read it again and again.
-Surprisingly this book does everything.
-I cannot contribute all to the author Edward Humphreys, because he just collected all the speeches and put together in one single book.
-But, definitely my thanks to him for his effort.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"